Skip to main content

 The benefits of high-protein snacking

 High-protein plant-based snacking offers a whole host of benefits.
-For one, it helps to keep you feeling fuller for longer (so you can go right through from snack time to dinner without any hunger pangs!), and regular protein intake also helps to keep blood sugar stable.
+For one, it helps keep you feeling fuller for longer (so you can go right through from snack time to dinner without any hunger pangs!).
+Regular protein intake also helps keep blood sugar stable.

-Plus, if you’ve been working out, protein is good for muscle maintenance and growth, too.
+If you’ve been working out, protein is good for muscle maintenance and growth, too.
 This is because protein is essential for repairing and rebuilding tissue, which means it aids in recovery and growth after exercise.
-Protein also helps the body to burn more calories, and it helps with collagen production, which in turn, helps to keep skin, hair, and nails healthy.
+Protein also helps the body burn more calories, and it helps with collagen production, which in turn, helps to keep skin, hair, and nails healthy.

 Several studies support plant-based protein intake, in particular.
 For example, in 2023, one study published in the British Journal of Nutrition suggested that substituting red and processed meats with beans may be beneficial for bone health.
 Another study published in the American Journal of Kidney Diseases suggested that a higher plant protein intake reduces the risk of developing chronic kidney disease.